AplaProject/apla-docs-en/introduction/api.rst

     sendegs
 ==============================
-**POST** Sends EGS from one wallet to another.
+**POST** sends EGS from one wallet to another.
 Before calling this command, the **prepare/sendegs** request must be sent, and then, after signing return parameter *forsign*, you must send the same request with the signature field in which the *signature* is written.

 .. code::